followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/40 Customize Editors.md

-The columns's [dataType](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#dataType) defines a cell's editor, which can be configured using the [editorOptions](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editorOptions) object.
-You cannot change the editor's type or **onValueChanged** event handler using this object.
-Implement the [onEditorPreparing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onEditorPreparing) function if you do need to change them.
+The columns's [dataType](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#dataType) defines a cell's editor that can be configured using the [editorOptions](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editorOptions) object.
+However, this object cannot be used to change the editor's type or **onValueChanged** event handler.
+Instead, use the [onEditorPreparing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onEditorPreparing) function as shown in the following code.
+The function's parameter provides the **editorName** and **editorOptions** fields for changing the used editor and its configuration.

 ---
 ##### jQuery